-Our measurement platform (shown in Fig. 1) consists of two parts: wireless user side and wireline user side.
-At the wireless user side, a smartphone is connected to the Internet through WiFi or Cellular (cellular data service is provided by one of the top three US carriers).
+1) Overall Platform: Our measurement platform (shown in Fig. 1) consists of two parts: wireless user side and wireline user side.
+At the wireless user side, a smartphone is connected to the Internet through WiFi or 3G cellular data service provided by one top-three US carrier.
 At the wireline user side, a PC or Mac is connected to the Internet through campus Ethernet.
 Software-based network emulators are inserted on both ends of the connection to emulate network conditions in controlled experiments.
 Packet traces are captured at different points using Wireshark.
 Experimental video calls are established between the smartphone and the computer.
 To emulate a consistent and repeatable video call, we choose a standard TV news video sequence "Akiyo" from JVT (Joint Video Team) test sequence pool.
 The sequence has mostly head and shoulder movements.
-It is very similar to a video-call scenario.
-In order to inject this video sequence into the video call systems, at the computer side, we use a virtual video camera tool [11].
+It is very similar to a videocall scenario.
+In order to inject this video sequence into the video call systems, at the computer side, we use a virtual video camera tool [7].
 Since we cannot find a virtual camera tool for our smartphone, we simply focus the smartphone's camera to a screen displaying the "Akiyo" video.